Debt Relief Order

 Store Card Debt

 Although the internet has had a huge effect on the way we shop for goods and services, catalogues are still frequently used to buy items and spread the cost over time.
-In the short term, these make certain purchases more affordable – but many are surprised by the often high-interest rates.
+In the short term, these make certain purchases more affordable – but the often high-interest rates can come as a shock.

 Therefore, if you don’t want to let them in, you can just talk to them through a locked door or window.
 You don’t need to pay them on the doorstep, and you don’t need to open the door.
 Eventually, they’ll normally leave if you confirm the actions you’re taking to resolve the issue.
 Some individuals just choose to ignore them.